end-r/upgrade-fixed-interface/README.md

-A quick example of a seamlessly updateable fixed-interface contract in Solidity.
+A quick example of a seamlessly updatable fixed-interface contract in Solidity and Guardian.